 Another variation on wrongful termination is the failure of an employer to comply with California’s Worker Retraining and Notification (WARN) Act.

-If you lose your job and think you may have a wrongful termination claim against your employer, we recommend that you take the following two steps immediately:
+If you lose your job and think you may have a wrongful termination claim against your former employer, we recommend that you take the following two steps immediately:

 - Gather and preserve all available evidence related to your case.

 Gathering evidence, of course, consists of obtaining and preserving all written documents your employer has given you related to your termination and your job performance prior to termination (for example, your termination letter and copies of all past performance reviews).

 You may need to request some of these documents from your employer if you have not saved them yourself.
 (If your employer does not respond to these requests, an attorney can help you make them more forcefully.)

 A California employment attorney can play an important role in the gathering of evidence for a lawsuit and help you determine what evidence will be important as the case proceeds.